dojo/docs/quickstart/arrays.rst

 .. code-block :: javascript

-  dojo.filter(array, callback, thisObject)
+  filteredArray = dojo.filter(unfilteredArray, callback, thisObject)

-There are many cases when you have an array and want to filter it by a certain condition, say you have an array of people with a last name.
+There are many cases when you have an array and want to filter it by a certain condition, ``dojo.filter`` will only keep values from ``unfilteredArray`` for which ``callback`` returns ``true``.
+The original array is not modified.

+Say you have an array of people with a last name.
 You would like to filter those having a certain last name.
 Lets take a look at anexample

 .. cv-compound::